zhullyb/monyhar/monyhar/net/tools/transport_security_state_generator/README.md

 tested by end-to-end tests (`TransportSecurityStateTest.DecodePreload*`) in `net/http/transport_security_state_unittest.cc`.
-The tests use their own preload lists, the data structures for these lists are generated in the same way as for the official Chromium list.
+The tests use their own preload lists, the data structures for these lists are generated in the same way as for the official Monyhar list.

 All these tests are part of the `net_unittests` target.